Bolsa Chica State Beach

 Bolsa Chica State Beach is a public ocean beach in Orange County, California, United States.
-It is located north of Huntington Beach and south of the community of Sunset Beach.
+It is surrounded entirely by the city of Huntington Beach to the north and east, and to the northwest by the Huntington Beach community of Sunset Beach and the Pacific Ocean to the west.
 The beach extends 3 mi from Warner Avenue in Sunset Beach south to Seapoint Avenue, where the Huntington City Beach begins.
 The Bolsa Chica Ecological Reserve is located across the busy Pacific Coast Highway (PCH) from the beach and is a popular spot for birdwatching.
-The Bolsa Chica bicycle path runs along the length of the park through Huntington City Beach.
+The Bolsa Chica Bicycle Path runs along the length of the park through Huntington City Beach.

-Activities include surfing, sunbathing, and water sports.
+Activities include surfing, sunbathing, water sports and fishing.
 Tent camping is not allowed at Bolsa Chica State Beach.
 Fire rings are available.

 Surf fishing for perch, corbina, California corbina, croaker, cabezon, shovelnose guitar fish and sand shark is available.
 California grunion is a species that only spawns on sandy southern California beaches.
 Under state law, these fish may be caught by hand with a fishing permit.
 Wildlife and bird watching are also popular at this state beach.

 Lifeguards from the California State Parks Lifeguard Service patrol the beach year-round and lifeguard towers are staffed during the summer.